mozilla/picl-desktop-client/README.md

     cfx test --verbose

-To run only a subset of the tests, use `-f FILENAME[:TESTNAME]`, both regular expressions, for example:
+To run only a subset of the tests, use `-f FILENAME[:TESTNAME]`, where `FILENAME` and `TESTNAME` are both regular expressions, for example:

     cfx test --verbose -f storageserver:getCollectionsInfo